Sending personal data outside the European Economic Area (Principle 8)

-Another option is to adopt binding codes of corporate conduct, known as binding corporate rules or BCR.
-This option only applies to multinational organisations transferring information outside the EEA but within their group of companies.
+Another option is to adopt binding codes of corporate conduct, known as binding corporate rules or binding corporate rules for processors (BCR).
+This option only applies to multinational organisations transferring information outside the EEA but within their group of entities and subsidiaries.
 These rules create rights for individuals, which can be exercised before the courts or data protection authorities, and obligations for the company.
 In all cases, the rules are legally binding on the companies in the multinational group and will usually be made so by unilateral declarations, intra-group agreements or the corporate governance of the group.
-To use BCR to transfer personal data freely within your group of companies, they must be approved by all the relevant European data protection authorities who will co-operate with each other in assessing the standard of your rules.
+To use BCR to transfer personal data freely within your group, they must be approved by all the relevant European data protection authorities who will co-operate with each other in assessing the standard of your rules.

 You may use internal codes of conduct, similar to BCR, to transfer information from the UK without an authorisation where:

-When you do not have an authorisation, your code of conduct or internal policies will not be recognised as BCRs.
+When you do not have an authorisation or your code of conduct or internal policies has not been through the BCR approval process, it will not be recognised as a BCR.
 Using an unauthorised code risks a future challenge to the adequacy of the level of protection it offers.
 If challenged you must be able to justify your reliance on your code of conduct for providing adequate protection.
 It is therefore important that you record your reasoning and decisions for using your own code.
 This is in line with our general approach to compliance with the Act.

 Are there any exceptions to the rule?